Need a Gym Insurance COI?

 Sample ACORD 25 Certificate of Insurance for Gyms

-Can I add an Additional Insured to my COI?
+How do I add an Additional Insured to my COI?

 • What they're asking for: They want to be added to your General Liability policy for claims related to your business operations.